Kim Kardashian credited a low-carb ketogenic-style Atkins diet her 56-pound weight loss six months after giving birth to

 In an exclusive interview, Atkins chief nutritionist, Linda O’Byrne, discussed Kim's diet secrets, meal plan, and the health benefits of low-carb, high-fat (LCHF) diets like the Atkins and ketogenic diets.

 Kardashian famously lost 56 pounds just six months after giving birth to daughter North by following an Atkins plan that limited her daily carb intake to less than 60 grams.
 Kim, a self-proclaimed carb addict with a major sweet tooth, said she feels great and has lots of energy.

 O’Byrne said low carb diets suppress appetite better than low-fat diets, so you don't feel hungry all the time like you do on high-carb diets.
 "Low-carb diets keep blood sugar levels stable and prevent food cravings," said Linda.

-Focusing on healthy fats and limiting carbs promotes rapid weight loss by inducing the body to burn body fat for fuel, said Dr. Eric Westman, author of Keto Clarity.
+Focusing on healthy fats and limiting carbs promotes rapid weight loss by inducing the body to burn body fat for fuel, said Dr. Eric Westman, author of New Atkins for a New You.

 Kim's daily menu combined proteins like fish, chicken and meat; healthy fats like olive oil, avocados and nuts; low-starch vegetables, and some low-glycemic fruits like berries.
 Her meal plan looked like this:

 - Lunch: Salmon with a large mixed salad including avocado, cucumber and cherry tomatoes

 - Dinner: Chicken with broccoli, cauliflower and spring greens, topped with olive oil